proplot-dev/proplot/docs/tutorial3.rst

 Polar projections
 -----------------

-Matplotlib `~matplotlib.projection.PolarAxes` are also integrated with ProPlot, thanks to the `~proplot.axes.PolarAxes` subclass.
+Matplotlib `~matplotlib.projections.PolarAxes` are also integrated with ProPlot, thanks to the `~proplot.axes.PolarAxes` subclass.
 The `~proplot.axes.PolarAxes.format` command permits all sorts of polar axes-specific modifications, including making sector plots, doughnut plots, and changing the positive azimuthal direction.
 To draw polar